aeternity/protocol/GENESIS.md

 incentive for the exchange of ERC20 tokens for native coins is weak.

 To give people more of an incentive, we might consider an interactive auction.
-The burn and snapshot approachs can be seen as auctions, where one unit of the ERC20 token buys exactly one share of the native coin.
+The burn and snapshot approaches can be seen as auctions, where one unit of the ERC20 token buys exactly one share of the native coin.
 So if we want people to abandon the old ERC20 token as quickly as possible, we might use a Reverse Dutch Auction, where the price per share never drops below one.
-That is, the multiplier starts of at e.g. 1.1 and decreases with time.
+That is, the multiplier starts off at e.g. 1.1 and decreases with time.
 (***TODO***: Dilution etc.)